NVIDIAGameWorks/Streamline/docs/ProgrammingGuideReflex.md

 ```

 > **IMPORTANT:**
 > The Reflex plugin includes two distinct functionalities: Reflex Low Latency and PC Latency (PCL) Stats.
 While the support for Reflex Low Latency is dependent on the GPU hardware, vendor, and driver version, **PCL Stats is supported on all GPU hardwares, vendors, and driver versions**.
-The plugin handles all such abstractions; As long as `sl::kFeatureReflex` is supported, the application should always make the same `slReflexSetMarker` and `slReflexSleep` calls without any explicit GPU hardware, vendor, and driver version checks.
+The plugin handles all such abstractions; As long as `sl::kFeatureReflex` is supported, the application should always make the same `slPCLSetMarker` and `slReflexSleep` calls without any explicit GPU hardware, vendor, and driver version checks.

 ### 3.0 CHECK REFLEX STATE AND CAPABILITIES